swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 3. The parameter will be bound to the backing property wrapper type.
 4. A local computed property representing  `wrappedValue` will be synthesized by the compiler and named per the original (non-prefixed) parameter name.
 The accessors will mirror the `wrappedValue` accessors.
 A setter will only be synthesized for the local property if the `wrappedValue` setter is `nonmutating`, or if the wrapper is a reference type.
 5. If the property wrapper defines a `projectedValue`, a local computed property representing  `projectedValue` will be synthesized by the compiler and named per the original parameter name prefixed with a dollar sign (`$`).
 The same accessor rules for `wrappedValue` apply to `projectedValue`.
-6. When passing an argument to a property wrapper parameter, the compiler will wrap the argument in the appropriate `init(wrappedValue:)` call – should one be provided.
+6. When passing an argument to a property wrapper parameter, the compiler will wrap the argument in the appropriate `init(wrappedValue:)` call.

 #### Transformation Example: